CenturyLinkCloud/mdw/docs/_docs/guides/mdw-studio.md

     - Your asset base directory is usually ./assets, and is configured as a source folder for the project.
 Any asset package whose name begins with com.centurylink.mdw. is considered an MDW package.

+### 1.3 Open an existing project
+  - Launch IntelliJ and from the welcome screen select Open Project.
+  - Browse for the directory that contains the MDW project.yaml file.
+Select that directory.
+  - You may see a notification that the Gradle or Maven project needs to be imported.
+For your dependencies to be resolved and project structure to be correct, you must perform the import action suggested in the notification.

 ## 2. Design a Workflow Process

 ### 2.1 Create an asset package